nhuneke/sotnir-handbook/docs/getting-started/datalad.rst

 .. note::

-    To access your research filestore via SSH you need to ask iSolutions for ``NFS access`` to the directory.
+    To access your research filestore via SSH you need to ask iSolutions for the directory to be ``NFS`` and you need to be added to the list of ``SSH gateway users``.

 To backup your dataset contents in the RIA store, use the following command::